Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why Is This Important?

 Inconsistent access to adequate amounts of nutritious food can have a negative impact on the health of individuals of all ages.
-The USDA estimates that as of 2018, 326,000 people, including over 118,000 children, in New Mexico were food insecure.
-That means 1 in 6 individuals (15.1%) and 1 in 4 children (24%) lived in households without consistent access to adequate to adequate food.
+The USDA estimates that in 2023, over 350,000 people, including over 100,000 children, in New Mexico were food insecure.
+That means 1 in 7 New Mexicans and nearly 1 in 4 children (23.3%) lived in households without consistent access to adequate food.
 In the US, adults in food insecure households are much more likely than food secure adults to have hypertension, diabetes, heart disease, and other chronic health problems.
 Although food insecurity is harmful to any individual, it can be particularly devastating among children because they are more vulnerable to potential long-term consequences for their future physical and mental health and academic achievement.

 Definition